Frequently Asked Questions (FAQs) – Public

 How long do I have to make a claim against the State?

-You should file a claim as soon as possible because the statute of limitations on all claims against the State is two years from the date of the accident or incident.
-That means, if your claim is not resolved before the two year statute of limitations, the State is not obligated to settle the claim.
+You should file a claim as soon as possible.
+The statute of limitations on all claims against the State is two years from the date of the accident or incident.
+If your claim is not resolved before the two-year statute of limitations, the State is not obligated to settle the claim.

 The fact that you submit a claim does not mean that you have taken action to prevent the statute of limitations from expiring.